1-877-929-7245

 Itinerary

-Our 4-Star hotel is directly outside the station and only a short distance from Oslo's famous 17th-century cathedral.
-Used for state occasions, it is encircled on three sides by the beautiful Romanesque Revival bazaars - a charming, curved arcade built in the mid-1800s to house butchers stalls, they now contain independent stores and cozy restaurants.
-This afternoon you are free to relax or orientate yourself with the neighborhood, before dinner together.
-This evening, we take a short walk from our central hotel to a local restaurant where we get to know each other better during a three-course meal.
+Our four-star hotel is located near the railway station and only a short distance from Oslo's famous 17th-century cathedral.
+Used for state occasions, it is encircled on three sides by the beautiful Romanesque Revival bazaars - a charming, curved arcade built in the mid-1800s to house butcher stalls.
+They now contain independent stores and cozy restaurants that you can explore during a free afternoon.

 Includes